 Department of Communications

-The Department of Communications (DoC) mission is to create an enabling environment for the provision of inclusive communication services to all South Africans in a manner that promotes socio-economic development and investment through broadcasting, new media, print media and other new technologies, and brand the country locally and internationally.
+The mission of the Department of Communications (DoC) is to create an enabling environment for inclusive communication services that promote socio-economic development and investment through broadcasting, new media, print media and other new technologies, and brand the country locally and internationally.
 Visit website.

 Department of Trade and Industry (DTI)